HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.nodejs.working-with-javascript.md

 }
 ```

-You can alternately explicitly list packages to acquire type declaration files for in a [[vs.1.7.#javascript-projects-jsconfigjson]].
+You can alternately explicitly list packages to acquire type declaration files for in a [javascript-projects-jsconfigjson](#javascript-projects-jsconfigjson).

 ```json
 {